matheuristic/dotfiles/software.md

 a bit of work:

 - `opendiff`/`FileMerge`: requires XCode IDE (not command-line tools) which requires a lot of disk space be installed.
+Non-open source.
+- `P4Merge`: Non-open source.
 - `tkdiff`: typically installed via Homebrew (requires root privileges to set up) or manually installed (MacPorts version is pretty old), requires [Tk](https://www.tcl.tk/).
-- `xxdiff`: typically installed via Homebrew (requires root privileges to set up) or MacPorts, and requires Qt which has many build dependencies because of if not installing pre-built binaries.
+- `xxdiff`: typically installed via Homebrew (requires root privileges to set up) or MacPorts, and requires Qt which has many build dependencies if not installing pre-built binaries.

 In terms of the recommended setup, if the XCode IDE is installed just use `opendiff`.
 Otherwise, if using the MacPorts package manager,